Special Needs Financial Planning • Flat-Fee • Fiduciary

 Trust & Benefit Coordination

-Special Needs Trusts, ABLE accounts, SSI and Medicaid eligibility, DAC benefits, and the funding strategy that ties them together.
-We handle the financial side so your attorney’s legal work and your benefits counselor’s work stay clean.
+We handle the money side of the Special Needs Trust, ABLE accounts, SSI & Medicaid eligibility, and DAC benefits, plus the plan to fund them, so your attorney’s legal work and your benefits counselor’s work stay clean.

 See our approach